FAQs

 Yes.

-This will be worked into the Academy schedule.
+This will be worked into the Academy’s schedule.
 The dates of the passes will be provided to the parent/guardian on the first day of class.

-The parent or guardian is required provide transportation for the pass and to attend the pass meeting that is held at the time of pick up.
+The parent or guardian is required to provide transportation for cadet pick-up and return for the passes and to attend the pass meeting that is held at the time of pick up.

 +May I visit my cadet during the residential phase of the program?